PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter1.md

 In DO-178C, software plans are critical documents that outline the strategies, methodologies, resources, and schedules for various aspects of the software development lifecycle.
 These plans ensure that all activities are carried out systematically and in compliance with regulatory requirements.

-* Data Required for the Final Certification Software
+* Data Required for the Software Planning Review
-  * Software Accomplishment Summary
-  * Software Configuration Index
+  * Software Configuration Management Plan
-  * Software Configuration Management Records
+  * Software Design Plan
-  * Software Life Cycle Environment Configuration Index
+  * Software Process Assurance Plan
   * Software Process Assurance Records
+  * Software Requirements Design HDL Code Validation and Verification and Archive Standards
+  * Software Validation Plan
-  * Software Verification Results
+  * Software Verification Plan
-  * Problem Reports
+  * Plan for Software Aspects of Certification
+  * Supplier Management Plan
+  * Tool Qualification Plans
 * Data Required for the Software Development
   * Software Configuration Management Records
   * Software Design Data